MRI

 Tallahassee Diagnostic Imaging inside Radiology Associates

-1st Floor – Please Check-in at TDI Desk to the left of the lobby entrance
+1st Floor – Please check in at the TDI Desk to the left of the lobby entrance

 1600 Phillips Road